Rapid Variability of Sgr A* across the Electromagnetic Spectrum: Supplemental Code Package for Generating SED Animations

 \section{Supplemental Code Package for Generating SED Animations}

-As a supplement to this article, we have created a repository containing the python code with which we generated Figure~\ref{anim} and the linked animation.
-The repository can be found at \url{TBD}.
+As a supplement to this article, we have created a repository containing the python code with which we generated Figure~\ref{anim} and the linked animation (SED Animation v1.0, Max Planck Digital Library, doi:10.17617/1.kctx3s25, developed on https://gitlab.mpcdf.mpg.de).
+The repository can be found at \url{https://doi.org/10.17617/1.kctx3s25}.

 The repository contains: \begin{itemize} \item a python library of classes and functions for \subitem --generating synchrotron and SSC spectra from model and empirical data, \subitem --generating time series and their auto- and cross-correlations, \subitem --making simple caculations and plotting auxiliary data and calculation results, \subitem --handling the posterior particle system from our final ABC run, and \subitem --generating movies of the evolution of the data over time;